dosibjrn/css/README.md

 The PvE optimization function is average heal per second for 2, 3, 4, 5, 6 minute fights, each weighted equally.

+To see effect of consumables, very similar option ./css 5 exists.
+This is same as 4, but with potions, runes, mana oil, mageblood and flask.

 The PvP healing item picking functions in quite similar fashion, only the objective function and spell sequence changes.